 Alcohol

-Drinking alcohol during the early stages of pregnancy, even before a person knows they’re pregnant, can increase the risk of Foetal Alcohol Spectrum Disorders (FASDs).
-These conditions cause lifelong physical, behavioural, and intellectual disabilities, sometimes resembling conditions like Autism or Attention Deficit Disorder.
+Alcohol in the very early stages of pregnancy — even before a person knows — can increase the risk of Fetal Alcohol Spectrum Disorders (FASDs).
+These conditions can lead to lifelong physical, learning, and behavioural difficulties.

 Messages for professionals to share: